 |Calibration||Each sensor is calibrated under Class AAA Sun Simulator as per IEC 60904-2 and IEC 60904-4 by using a reference cell calibrated by ISFH-Germany|

 |Test||The test is carried under natural sunlight by using a calibrated reference cell from Fraunhofer ISE, Germany|

 SEVEN Sensor Solutions, as a weather station supplier, produces two types of irradiance sensors: one with a Modbus RTU output and other with an analog output.

 In general, analog sensors produce a continuous output signal or voltage that is usually proportional to the measured quantity.
 Physical quantities such as temperature, velocity, pressure, displacement, strain, etc. are all analog quantities because they tend to be continuous in nature.

-The SEVEN Irradiance Sensor, with Analog output, is a weatherproof junction box made of UV-resistant materials.
+The SEVEN Irradiance Sensor, with 4-20mA output, is a weatherproof junction box made of UV-resistant materials.
 It is made from a monocrystalline solar cell connected to a high-precision shunt.
 It contains an analog output which is used to measure the radiation value in solar power plants by plugging into analog input dataloggers.
-The sensors measure precise deviations between potential and actual electricity production and provide important statistics on the quality of the entire system.

-The Analog irradiance sensor is mounted in such a way that it receives solar radiation straight from the sun.
+The 4-20mA irradiance sensor is mounted in such a way that it receives solar radiation straight from the sun.
 It must therefore be aligned with the photovoltaic panels in order to obtain the same measurements.
 The height at which the photovoltaic pyranometer is mounted is not critical for the accuracy of the measurement.
-SEVEN sensor Solutions provides an irradiation sensor with 6 mm diameter holes for mounting brackets and mounting brackets on both sides, left and right, so that it can be flexibly mounted on the solar panel, no matter where it is located.
+SEVEN sensor Solutions provides an irradiance sensor with mounting brackets on both sides, so that it can be flexibly mounted on the solar panel, no matter where it is located.